Mosquito Bites vs. Bed Bug Bites:

 Bed Bug Bites

-The symptoms which you will face if you are bitten by a bed bug are itchiness, sores, and irritation.
-The bed bug bites can be found in different places of your body like neck, face, hands, shoulders, arms, and legs.
+The symptoms that most people face when they’re bitten by a bed bug are you are itchiness, soreness, and irritation.
+Bed bug bites can be found in different places of the body like neck, face, hands, shoulders, arms, and legs.
+It usually depends on the area of the body that they have access to while we’re asleep.

-“There are certain parasites and virus which can enter your skin while a mosquito bites you.
+“There are certain parasites and virus that can enter your skin while a mosquito bites you.
 These bites can cause severe damage to your health.”

 Difference Between Mosquito Bites and Bed Bug Bites